RandyMcMillan/satd/docs/manual/src/packaging.md

 (`x86_64-unknown-linux-gnu`, `aarch64-unknown-linux-gnu`), so a
 single SBOM per binary covers both tarballs.

-If a future release adds musl or macOS targets — which can resolve different platform-specific deps (e.g. `libc` shim crates, `security-framework` on darwin) — the workflow will need to emit a per-target SBOM and the artifact filenames will gain a target-triple suffix.
-Track this when re-enabling the deferred targets in the release matrix.
+If a future release adds musl or changes the macOS target set — which can resolve different platform-specific deps (e.g. `libc` shim crates, `security-framework` on darwin) — the workflow will need to emit a per-target SBOM and the artifact filenames will gain a target-triple suffix.

 ### Supply-chain policy